YazidEl7/Info_Project/README.md

 This project consists of two parts; the main idea is that the 1st part contains a server that receives data from clients and it stores it in a database, the 2nd part contains a Django app that’ll access that database and get data in order to show it in tables.

+**Might work on the below stuff l8r** :
+- Still needs to be tested in restricting Environments.
+- Perhaps We get more data, like OS version ...
+- Needs a function on Server_Main that'll change Status to 0, after 3min without a syn with a specific computer.
+- Before utilization, change IP adress on client, port number if you want and create your own admin user on Django.
+- changeing the status field on the website to show colored indicators.

 ## 1st part:

 **Server_Main.py** : Launch it on server <br/>